Chapter 3

 Now that you're set up and familiar with the project, it's time to make your first contribution.
 This can feel intimidating, but remember, every expert was once a beginner.

-When you're ready to submit your work, follow the project's submission process.
-This is often done through a pull request if the project is hosted on GitHub.
-Include a clear description of your work, explaining what you've done and why.
+- When you're ready to submit your work, follow the project's submission process.
+This is often done through an issue if the project is hosted on GitHub, but it can also as simple as a forum post.
+Include a clear description of your work, explaining what you've done and why, and what feedback you are looking for.
 If your contribution addresses a specific issue, make sure to reference it.

 Best Practices for New Contributors